 - (7) The corporation commits an offence if: - (a) the corporation's registered office address changes; and - (b) the corporation does not lodge the notice required by subsection (3) within 28 days after the change.

-- (8) An offence against subsection (5) or (6) or paragraph (7)(b) is an offence of strict liability. - Note 1: For strict liability, see section 6.1 of the Criminal Code. - Note 2: See also section 265-40 for offences committed by the secretary of an Aboriginal and Torres Strait Islander corporation.
+(8) An offence against subsection (5) or (6) or paragraph (7)(b) is an offence of strict liability.